SAR-Lupe: Future

-A replacement of SAR-Lupe, called SARah, entered service starting from 2022.
-It will consist of 2 radar satellites and one optical satellite.
+A replacement of SAR-Lupe, called SARah, entered service starting from 2023.
+It consists of 3 radar satellites.
 The SARah satellites are bigger and more capable than those of SAR-Lupe.
 SARah-1, a phased-array-antenna satellite, launched on Falcon 9 Block 5 on 18 June 2022.
 SARah-2 and SARah-3, passive-antenna synthetic aperture radar satellites built by OHB SE, were launched on Falcon 9 on 24 December 2023.
 Both satellites experienced antenna deployment failures after launch, rendering them inoperable.
 As a result, Bundeswehr officials state that OHB is responsible for building two replacement satellites.

+After extensive maneuvers the atennas could be deployed and SARah is now fully functional.
+However the replacement satellites are still being built as an addition.